 - Changes in law

-- Spread of ideas within and beyond scholarly
+- Spread of ideas within and beyond scholarly circles

 - Changing ‘hearts and minds’

-- Giving voice to those usual unheard
+- Giving voice to those usually unheard

 Why is it important to our business?